Duncanville fyi Back to calendar

 Initial conversations cover what your city already has in place, what local capacity for editorial work looks like, what your funding picture is, and whether the ArtsIndex.org model fits.
 There is no obligation, no fee, and no pitch.
 The model only works where it fits.

-To start a conversation, contact the Duncanville Arts Foundation at 202 W. Center Street, Suite 101, Duncanville, Texas 75116, mark mail “ArtsIndex platform.”
-A dedicated platform email is in setup ahead of additional city launches.
+To start a conversation, write to the Duncanville Arts Foundation at 202 W. Center Street, Suite 101, Duncanville, Texas 75116, with the subject line “ArtsIndex.org platform inquiry.”
+A dedicated platform email address will be posted here ahead of additional city launches.